spookylukey/django-views-the-right-way/source/list-view.rst

            'products': Product.objects.all(),
        })

-A typical product listing page has some more requirements, typically including at least pagination.
+A typical product listing page has some more requirements, often including at least pagination.
 Django comes with a helpful `Paginator
 <https://docs.djangoproject.com/en/stable/topics/pagination/#using-paginator-in-a-view-function>`_
 class, with helpful docs showing you how to use it.
 With that added, you have something like: